 Turning a lawn into a garden is one thing - but a cement block?
 Or a wooden deck?
 Different situation.
 Luckily for you, garden supply stores will carry a wide range of soils and other materials that you can fill your containers with.
 Typically, you’ll look for a soil mix that is some combination of top soil and compost.

-You can also make a mix of your own, about 40% compost, 40% topsoil, and 20% some aerating agent such as perlite - all of which can be easily purchased.
+You can also make a mix of your own, about 40% compost, 40% topsoil, and 20% some aerating agent such as perlite - all of which can easily be purchased.
 Or you can find a container garden soil mixture at any garden store!

 Depending on how much soil you’re buying, we know it can get expensive.
 But the best part of container gardening is that you can take the containers and the soil with you wherever you go!